SwuduSusuwu/SubStack/posts/VirusAnalysis.md

 Is just a substring (or regex) of infections, which the virus analysis tool checks all executables for; if the signature is found in the executable, do not allow to launch, otherwise launch this. https://wikipedia.org/wiki/Regex

-**Heuristical analysis resources:**
+**Static analysis resources:**
 https://github.com/topics/analysis has lots of open source (FLOSS) analysis tools (such as https://github.com/kylefarris/clamscan, which wraps https://github.com/Cisco-Talos/clamav/ ,) which show how to use hex dumps (or disassembled sources) of the apps/SW (executables) to deduce what the apps/SW do to your OS.
-Static analysis (such as Clang/LLVM has) just checks programs for accidental security threats (such as buffer overruns/underruns, or null-pointer-dereferences,) but could act as a basis for heuristical analysis, if you add a few extra checks for deliberate vulnerabilities/signs of infection and have it submit those to review through manual analysis. https://github.com/llvm/llvm-project/blob/main/clang/lib/StaticAnalyzer is part of Clang/LLVM (license is FLOSS,) does static analysis (produces full graphs of each function the SW uses, plus arguments passed to thus,
+Static analysis (such as Clang/LLVM has) just checks programs for accidental security threats (such as buffer overruns/underruns, or null-pointer-dereferences,) but could act as a basis, if you add a few extra checks for deliberate vulnerabilities/signs of infection (these are heuristics, so the user should have a choice to quarantine and submit for review, or continue launch of this). https://github.com/llvm/llvm-project/blob/main/clang/lib/StaticAnalyzer is part of Clang/LLVM (license is FLOSS,) does static analysis (produces full graphs of each function the SW uses, plus arguments passed to thus,